wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/creating-a-new-widget.rst

    <StackPane xmlns:fx="http://javafx.com/fxml/1" fx:controller="/path/to/widget/class" fx:id="root">
       ...
    </StackPane>

 The ``fx:controller`` attribute contains the name of the widget class.
 An instance of this class is created when the FXML file is loaded.
-For this to work, the controller class must have a no-argument constructor
+For this to work, the controller class must have a no-argument constructor.

 Creating A Widget Class
 -----------------------